Media

 Forbes

-Thirty successful youngsters under 30 whom the country has come to know (or should know) because of their accomplishments, have been approached again by Forbes.
-We have a selection not only from business, but also from the world of culture and sports.
+Thirty successful young people under 30 who have become known (or should become known) to the country for their achievements – Forbes has approached them again.
+We have selected not only from the business world, but also from the world of culture and sports.

 Article